 Since 2003, Larry has helped plaintiffs and defendants in

 roughly equal numbers.
 It must be noted that Larry turns away about half of all

 lack of substance or evidence, or because the facts or

 law or Code of Ethics do not favor the inquiring party.

 In addition to Florida, Larry has

-also been retained to help clients with troubled transactions in Georgia, West Virginia,
+been retained to help more distant clients involving transactions in

 a real estate expert witness, Larry can help

 the real estate broker's conduct ethical?

 Did it meet the standard of care?